Dinosaur Valley Race Guide

 Ultimately, you are responsible for knowing the course.

-Drop Bags, Crew, & Pacers
+Drop Bags, Spectators, Crew, and Pacers

 Crews may only access their runners within 200 yards of the aid station.
 Crewing a participant outside that area may result in disqualification.
+You CAN visit your car at Cedar Brake Aid Station (it's in the same field you are parked in and easy to walk to), and this is a great solution if you don't want a big set-up in the crewing area.

 Crews may not eat or drink from the aid stations (does not apply to pacers).